About the Author

 Anyway, that was at the beginning of 2005.

-Since April 2005, when I got my learner’s permit and my first bike – a well used Suzuki GS500 – and ventured out warily onto the neighbourhood roads, I've covered more than 140,000km on eleven bikes in nine countries spanning four continents.
+Since April 2005, when I got my learner’s permit and my first bike – a well used Suzuki GS500 – and ventured out warily onto the neighbourhood roads, I've covered more than 250,000 km on some fourteen different models of bikes in seventeen countries spanning four continents.

 And it’s all been just for the fun of it.
 No commuting.
 Pure Touring.

-I live very contentedly in Canberra, Australia, with my 21 year old stepdaughter, her two dogs and her cat.
-I cherish two adult sons and their wives, an adult daughter, two adult stepdaughters (compliments of their new-life-seeking mum), two grandsons and a granddaughter.
+I live very contentedly in Canberra, Australia.
+Until a few years ago, I was accompanied by my 20 something year old stepdaughter, her two dogs and her cat.
+I cherish two adult sons and their wives, an adult daughter, two adult stepdaughters (compliments of their new-life-seeking mum), three grandsons and a granddaughter, a step grandson, two step granddaughters and a great granddaughter.